StydeNet/html/README.md

 ## Access handler

-Sometimes you want to show or hide certain menu items, form fields, etc. for certain users, with this component you can do it without the need of conditionals or a lot of boiler plate code, just pass one of the following options as a field attribute or menu item value.
+Sometimes you want to show or hide certain menu items, form fields, etc. for certain users, with this component you can do it without the need of conditionals or too much extra boilerplate code, just pass one of the following options as a field attribute or menu item value.

 1. callback: a function that should return true if access is granted, false otherwise.
 2. logged: true: requires authenticated user, false: requires guest user.
-3. roles: true if the user has any of the required roles.
+3. roles: true if the user belongs to any of the required roles.

 i.e.: